 The Creeper character struck a chord with audiences – and with Universal executives, too.
 They put him under contract and announced they were developing a new slate of horror characters, which would include Rondo as the Creeper.
 Those films would take some time to develop, though, and Universal wanted to strike while the iron was hot.
-So they created roles for Rondo in films they already have in development.
+So they created roles for Rondo in films they already had in development.

 Jungle Captive (1945) as “Moloch the Brute”

-First, he was hastily written into 1945’s Jungle Captive, the last film to feature Z-list Universal monster “Paula, the Ape Woman.”
+First he was hastily written into 1945’s Jungle Captive, the last film to feature Z-list Universal monster “Paula, the Ape Woman.”
 Rondo plays “Moloch the Brute,” the assistant of an evil endocrinologist who seeks to use the blood of his lab assistant to restore the Ape Woman to life.
 He isn’t given much to do other than look imposing and deliver some exposition, and he does neither well.
-Previous films had used unusual angles and clever staging to make Rondo look taller and more imposing, but director Harold Young wasn’t smart enough to do that.
+Previous films had used unusual angles and clever staging to make Rondo look taller and more imposing, but director Harold Young wasn’t smart enough to do any of that.
 This was also the first time Rondo had extensive dialogue in a movie, and while he’s still not a good actor, his line readings are okay – not great, just okay.

 Rondo is also treated very strangely in the movie.
-Other characters are constantly calling him hideous and brutish, and in a way that seems structured to be deliberately cruel.
+Other characters are constantly calling him hideous and brutish and in a way that seems structured to be deliberately cruel.
 Maybe Universal was just trying to talk up their new horror star, or maybe the scriptwriter was upset at having to shoehorn a new character into the turd he’d just finished polishing.
 We’ll never know how Rondo felt about it, though, because he kept mum.
 Maybe he was just happy to have work.